-In the wake of eCommerce and Internet development, businesses worldwide have generally shifted their attention from offline shopping to digital alternatives as the main playground.
+In the wake of eCommerce, Internet and app development, businesses worldwide have generally shifted their attention from offline shopping to digital alternatives as the main playground.
 Amongst essential digital resources these days, email can be considered an intrinsic part of businesses to build and maintain long-lasting relationships with customers.

 However, the increasing number of data breaches makes emails no longer considered as a high secured tool for both businesses and customers.
 It comes as no surprise that a high-security level is one of the determining factors for a business’s reputation.
 This post’s focus is mostly about how “living in the digital age” marketers can enhance their email marketing security more effectively.

 Why is email marketing security important?

 Up to 80% of experts confirmed the power of email marketing in driving customer acquisition and retention.
 In fact, email marketing is considered one of the most cost-effective and conversion-rich forms of digital marketing due to its personalization and potential reach.

 However, as the trends in the ecommerce industry change, the increasing usage of email marketing has come with a warning sign about the importance of data privacy and security in the online world these days.